Transforming Ex-Mining Lakes into Sustainable Water Resources

 With rapid urbanization, securing access to clean drinking water has become a critical global priority.
 In Malaysia, former tin mining lakes are being repurposed as vital water reservoirs.
 However, a major hurdle remains: the water often carries an unpleasant "earthy" or "musty" taste caused by Geosmin and 2-MIB—natural compounds produced by specific microbes.

-This collaborative project between Sunway University (Malaysia) and Hiroshima University (Japan) aims to solve this challenge through biotechnology.
+This collaborative project with Sunway University (Malaysia) aims to solve this challenge through biotechnology.
 Rather than relying solely on expensive and energy-intensive filtration systems, we are looking to nature for a sustainable solution.

 Our Approach